atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 I got laid off today.
 I felt okay at first, but now I am a bit disappointed.
 But on the bright side, I get to do the things I want to do now.
 I can focus more on programming and hopefully travel a bit!
 Maybe it's a blessing in disguise?

 > I'm grateful for all I've learned at my previous job, time to apply it to my personal projects! ☔🌈

+01/25/2019
+---
+It's Friday!
+Day one of lay off.
+I'm feeling okay, still in shock really.
+Some co-workers messaged me which was really nice, I can imagine they are in shock as much as we are.

+> I'm grateful for meeting all the wonderful people at my previous job. 😊

+01/26/2019
+---
+I learned how to corn row, corn row with hair, and do an okay box-braid all within hours.
+I'm excited... 'bout to be kyoot out here!

+> Learning how to FINALLY do some basic hair techniques is my happy moment for today.
+I can't wait!